rexchoppers/platform-of-things/projects.markdown

 - **AWS AIF-C01**:
     - **Description**: AWS Certified AI Practitioner as part of my initiative to display my knowledge in AWS.
 Also a nice introduction into AWS Bedrock and AWS SageMaker
     - **Tech**: AWS
+- **Tik Tik Tik**
+    - **Description**: One off prototype of a speaking clock that announces the time in a similar way to the old speaking clocks that were used in the UK
+    - **Tech**: Python, Icecast, Docker, NTP, TTS

 # 2024
 - **Visonic Information Gathering**